The complexity of entanglement embezzlement: The complexity of embezzlement

 \section{The complexity of embezzlement}

 Instead of the bi-partite picture, we simplify the analysis by considering the protocol reduced to one of the parts.
-The authors of \cite{van2024embezzlement} showed that, if for every $\varepsilon>0$ there is a unitary $U_A$, such that
+The authors of \cite{van2024embezzlement} showed that, if there is a unitary $U_A$, such that